queryverse/Query.jl/docs/src/querycommands.md

 ## Joining

 The `@join` statement combines data from two different sources.
 There are two variants of the statement: an inner join and a group join.
+The `@left_outer_join` statement provides a traditional left outer join option.

 The syntax for an inner join is `@join <range variable> in <source> on <left key> equals <right key>`. `<range variable>` is the name of the variable that should reference elements from the right source in the join. `<source>` is the name of the right source in the join operation. `<left key>` and `<right key>` are julia expressions that extract a value from the elements of the left and right source; the statement will then join on equality of these extracted values.